LarryBattle/Ratio.js/readme.md

 ## Known Issues ##

 - Precision is lost for values passed +/- 9007199254740992. <a href="http://stackoverflow.com/questions/307179/what-is-javascripts-max-int-whats-the-highest-integer-value-a-number-can-go-t">stackoverflow.com</a> <br/>
-- It's best to collect `.correctRatio()` if you manually change the denominator.
+- It's best to call `.correctRatio()` if you manually change the denominator.
 Alternatively you could use `.clone(null, new_denominator_value)` to get a new ratio with a modified denominator.